 If you don’t get all A’s in school, why bother trying to get good grades at all.

-If you don’t eat 100% plant based, you may as well eat whatever the fuck you want, even if it involves deep fried cheese followed by more deep fried cheese.
+If you don’t eat 100% plant based, you may as well eat whatever the hell you want, even if it involves deep fried cheese followed by more deep fried cheese.

 If you can’t clean your entire house, including the back of the refrigerator, there’s zero point in even doing laundry.

-If you can’t go to the gym at least 5 days a week and feel sweat actually dripping into your butt crack, there’s no point in even taking a walk.
+If you don’t go to the gym at least 5 days a week and feel sweat actually dripping into your butt crack, there’s no point in even taking a walk.

 When you’re stuck in this thinking, smack dab in that PB&J, you set yourself up to fail, not by putting big expectations on yourself, but by jumping ship the moment you don’t meet those expectations.

 The remedy for exiting the peanut butter and jelly debacle is twofold.
-In order to ditch the all or nothing mentality, you must first stay rooted in reality and then you must focus your energy on smaller chunks.
-Let’s explore, my love.
+In order to ditch the all or nothing mindset, you must first stay rooted in reality, and then you must focus your energy on smaller chunks.
+Let’s explore.

 We’ll start with staying rooted in reality.

 The only way that anything less than 100% equals zero is if you literally did NOTHING to reach your goal.
-So take a step back, be proud and grateful for where you are on your journey and don’t even think of equating it to zero and throwing in the towel.
+So take a step back and be proud of any step you’ve taken to reach your goal.
+That’s not nothing.

 You have a plan.
 You’ve taken action.
 You’re on the path.
-Wherever you’re at is enough.
-So bathe in it and know that we are all a work in progress.
+Wherever you’re at is perfect.

 Now let’s talk about biting off small chunks.

-Looking at the overall picture is great when you’re deciding what you want to accomplish, but as soon as you do that, you have to step the hell back, pare it down down into manageable chunks and take one small bite at a time.
-Your goal isn’t to choke, right?
+Looking at the overall picture is great when you’re deciding what you want to accomplish, but as soon as you do that, you have to step the hell back, pare it down down into manageable chunks, and take one step at a time.

-- If you want a ridiculously clean house, choose one space and take it from there.
-Cleaning your entire house, ceiling to floor (including every crevice of your refrigerator) is daunting to say the least, but cleaning out your pantry is doable.
+- If you want a ridiculously clean house, choose one space to clean and take it from there.

 And that’s when it will hit you.